codio/site/source/docs/classes/lti/canvas.html.md

 <img alt="Canvas Submission" src="/img/docs/lti/canvas-submission-type.png" class="simple"/>

-- You should now click on the dropdown list and select "External Tool".
+- You should now click on the dropdown list and select **External Tool**.
 - In the new set of fields that appear, paste the Codio **LTI Integration URL** field into the url field in Canvas.
 - Select **Load This Tool In a New Tab**.
 - Click the **Save and Publish** button.